ibmdb/go_ibm_db/README.md

 	return nil
 }

-// This api selects the data from the table and prints it.
+// This API selects the data from the table and prints it.

 func display(db *sql.DB) error {
 	st, err := db.Prepare("select * from SAMPLE")